opensecrets/parsefec/README.md

 #Correspondence Data

-The FEC includes official correspondence from committees in the data as multi-line text documents marked by "[BEGINTEXT]" and "[ENDTEXT]."
+The FEC includes official correspondence from committees in the data as multi-line text documents marked by ```[BEGINTEXT]``` and ```[ENDTEXT]```.
 These documents are saved by default in the logs directory.

 #Logs

-Any errors such as truncation of a field, an unrecognized form code, and data type errors that occur in the data such as poorly formed dates are stored in a directory (by default, the "logs" directory) with the date the script was executed.
+Any errors such as truncation of a field, an unrecognized form code, and data type errors that occur in the data such as poorly formed dates are stored in a directory with the date the script was executed.
 Any subsequent runs of the script will append to the day's file.
 Deleting it, or the correspondence log, will not cause errors.

 #Similar Projects